Semantic Segmentation in Satellite Hyperspectral Imagery by Deep Learning: Methodological Background

-For the \textit{Huetal} model \cite{soil_texture_one_dimensional_CNN_2019}, the high parameter count in Table \ref{Table:model_hyperparameters} is mainly a result of a fully connected layer with numerous neurons preceding the output classification layer \cite{hu2015deep}.
-We refine the model, naming it 1D-Justo-HuNet, by reducing 70\% of the neural units in this dense layer.
-By implementing additional modifications such as reducing the number of kernels and adjusting the kernel size, we attain a significant 90.50\% reduction in parameter count (9,543).
-As for \textit{LucasCNN} \cite{soil_texture_one_dimensional_CNN_2019}, our model, 1D-Justo-LucasCNN, follows the same approach applied in 1D-Justo-HuNet to reduce the parameter count, i.e., we significantly reduce the neural units in the two dense layers before the classification layer.
+For the \textit{HuNet} model in \cite{soil_texture_one_dimensional_CNN_2019}, the high parameter count in Table \ref{Table:model_hyperparameters} is mainly a result of a fully connected layer with numerous neurons preceding the output classification layer.
+We refine the model, naming it 1D-Justo-HuNet, by reducing 70\% the neural units in the fully connected layer.
+By implementing additional modifications such as reducing the number of convolutional kernels and adjusting their kernel size, we attain a significant 90.50\% total reduction in parameter count (9,543).
+Regarding \textit{LucasCNN} \cite{soil_texture_one_dimensional_CNN_2019}, our model, 1D-Justo-LucasCNN, follows the same approach applied to \textit{HuNet} to reduce the parameter count, i.e., we significantly reduce the neural units in the two dense layers before the classification layer.
 Specifically, \textit{LucasCNN} has 280 neural dense units, while 1D-Justo-LucasCNN reduces the units by 87\% to just 35 neurons.
-Furthermore, 1D-Justo-LucasCNN includes other adjustments, such as transforming the 4-scale \textit{LucasCNN} into a single-scale network, significantly reducing the number of kernels while tripling the kernel size, and employing a hyperbolic neural activation instead of a linear function.
+Furthermore, 1D-Justo-LucasCNN includes other adjustments, such as transforming the 4-scale \textit{LucasCNN} into a single-scale network, significantly reducing the number of convolutional kernels while tripling the kernel size, and employing a hyperbolic neural activation instead of a linear function.
 Table \ref{Table:model_hyperparameters} illustrates a 68.41\% reduction in parameter count (25,323) achieved by 1D-Justo-LucasCNN.
-The architectural details (as in Fig.~\ref{Fig:justoliunet_architecture}) of the 1D-Justo-HuNet and 1D-Justo-LucasCNN are available in the supplementary materials, which also include the codes to reproduce the models.
+The architectural details (as in Fig.~\ref{Fig:justoliunet_architecture}) of the 1D-Justo-HuNet and 1D-Justo-LucasCNN are available in our supplementary material, which also include the software codes to reproduce the models and an interactive Python notebook showing how model inference is performed.